Tuesday, April 23, 2024

 Glancing at our watches, it was time to walk to our brunch destination in Lesser Town.
 This it the coat of arms for Lesser Town...

-We chose the wide cobblestone road that curved downward and hugged the castle walls, and it gave us many picturesque moments!
+We chose the wide cobblestone road named Ke Hradu that curved downward and hugged the castle walls.
+It gave us many picturesque moments!

 Nicknamed as the "Royal Route", the 2.5 km (1.5 mile) path was used by Bohemian monarchs for coronations and festivals since the 1400s.

 It starts in Old Town at Republic Square—which was a courtyard for a royal residence that stood there—and it goes through the elegant Powder Tower.
-Moving along Celetna Street, it passes through Old Town Square, (pausing at Charles University where monarchs accepted pledges of loyalty).
-It uses the Charles Bridge over the Vltava River to Malá Strana (where that mayor gave the Keys of the City) and onward to Lesser Town Square.
+Moving along Celetna Street, it passes through Old Town Square, pausing at Charles University where monarchs accepted pledges of loyalty.
+It uses the Charles Bridge over the Vltava River to Malá Strana where that mayor gave the Keys of the City.
 The route rises steeply uphill on Nerudova Street to reach Prague Castle.
 It concludes inside St. Vitus Cathedral.

-Prague was always a wealthy city, and that is evidenced by the vast quantity of elegant townhouses, mansions, and palaces that exist from the 1550s to the 1930s.
+Prague was always a wealthy city, and that is evidenced by the vast quantity of elegant townhouses, mansions, and palaces that were built from the 1550s to the 1930s.
 Lesser Town has no shortage of them.
-Posh shops in pastel-painted buildings lined both sides of every street.
+Posh shops in pastel-painted buildings lined both sides of many streets.

-Underneath those beauties, their medieval foundations provide antiquated ambiance.
+Underneath some of those beauties, their medieval foundations provide antiquated ambiance.

 For comparison, the island of Manhattan was settled in the 1640s.
 There are 62,000 of buildings on it.
 Yet, none were preserved from the 1600s!
 That history and heritage of the United States of America is gone forever.
 Also discarded were nearly all of the historic structures from the 1700s during the birth of America and half of the ones from the 1800s.
 Full of greed, NYC preferred to demolish them, so it could add ever-taller buildings with ever-smaller spaces, so it could squeeze more profits from its occupants.
 Profit always outweighed preservation.
-Irreplaceable buildings were never affected by any war, yet the city’s greed destroyed all but six from the 1700s: one is the mayor’s mansion, one is a church, and one is a mansion that is at the northern tip of the island—so it escaped destruction.
+Irreplaceable buildings were never harmed by any war, yet NYC’s greed destroyed all but six from the 1700s: one is the mayor’s mansion, one is a church, and one is a house at the northern tip of the island—so it escaped destruction.
 One survived amidst the Financial District’s skyscrapers because it is attached to a chapel where George Washington was sworn-in as the nation’s first president.
 Of the 13 Colonies, New York was the sixth-largest, so its destruction of history was a deliberate disrespect to the entire nation.
 In contrast, Prague preserves more history than NYC—yet it also modernizes more than NYC!
-While overpaid NYC authorities claim that such things can’t be done, Prague proves otherwise… as do many cities overseas.
+While overpaid NYC authorities claim that such things can’t be done, Prague proves otherwise… as do many cities in other countries.

 Prague’s terrain explains why Praguers have shapely legs!